Kiki DeAyala: College career

+Professional career

 He was selected by the Cincinnati Bengals in the sixth round of the 1983 NFL draft and by the Washington Federals in the 11th Round of the 1983 USFL Draft.
 During the 1983 season, the Federals traded the rights to DeAyala to the Gamblers for an undisclosed draft pick.

-He sat out both the USFL and NFL 1983 seasons and went to play for the USFL's Houston Gamblers for more money than he was offered in the NFL and a chance to return to playing linebacker which he'd played in high school.
-He graduated from Memorial High School in Houston, Texas.
-He played two seasons for the Gamblers, which won their Division in 1984 and made the playoffs both seasons; and DeAyala made the 1985 All-USFL team.
+He sat out both the USFL and NFL 1983 seasons and went to play for the USFL's Houston Gamblers in 1984 for more money than he was offered in the NFL and a chance to return to playing linebacker, which he'd played in high school.
+He played two seasons for the Gamblers, which won their Division in 1984 and made the playoffs both seasons; and he made the All-USFL team in 1984 and 1985.

 When the USFL folded, DeAyala went to the Bengals for two seasons where he saw limited playing time.
 He retired after the 1987 season for health reasons, having had three shoulder operations and four knee operations.

 In 2004, he was inducted into the Laredo Latin American International Sports Hall of Fame.

 Personal

-DeAyala went in to business, serving as CEO of Arena Ventures and later owned a real estate development company in Houston/Rockport, Texas, known as DeAyala Properties.
+DeAyala went into commercial real estate as CEO of Arena Ventures, and later owned a real estate development company in Houston/Rockport, Texas, DeAyala Properties.

-In high school he also made the All-District baseball team.